AsoDesu/wtfimb/README.md

 ###### Note: Stagecoach's Vehicle tracking API likes to go down a lot, so don't be surprised if this is broken

+### TODO:
+ - [x] Real-time update pings
+ - [ ] Save subscriptions to a database and load them on start
+ - [ ] Move trip selection to a dropdown menu & buttons
+ - [ ] Add a query command for any bus trip, not just the subscribed one

 ### How to use the bot

 1. Run `/stagecoach subscribe` with your stop, and the bus trip you're taking